atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ---
 ### Create the `infrastructure` OU

-Moving forward, your organization will likely want to apply particular policies or guardrails to all AWS development accounts within your enterprise.
-To enable you to easily target such policies across all development AWS accounts, it's recommended that you create a new Organizational Unit (OU) to represent development AWS accounts.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the AWS **master** account.
 3. Select `Management console` associated with the **`AWSAdministratorAccess`** role.